MushroomObserver/mushroom-observer/doc/glosssary.md

   ```

   </details>
+- Number definitions if (and only if) multiple definitions are included.

 ## Illustrations

 - Preferably include an illustration.
-- Omit "illustrations" that are simply rendered text.
+- Omit "illustrations" that are rendered text.
   <details>
   <summary>Example</summary>

    ![Alt text](glossary_text_only_illustration.png)

   </details>
 - Use only illustrations that:
    you created,
    are in the public domain, or